MevWebDev/Duck-Board-Game/README.md

 1. **Start the Game**: Launch the game.
 The game board, along with the player pawns, will be displayed.
 2. **Roll the Dice**: Players take turns to roll the dice by pressing the space bar.
 The dice roll determines the number of steps a player's pawn will move.
 3. **Move Pawns**: Based on the dice roll, each player's pawn moves forward.
 The movement is animated for a smoother visual experience.
+4. **Save the Game**: At any point during the game, press 'S' to save the current game state.
+The game can be closed and reopened later to resume from the saved state.
-4. **Winning the Game**: The game continues until a winning condition is met (you can define what constitutes a win in your game).
+5. **Winning the Game**: The game continues until a winning condition is met (you can define what constitutes a win in your game).
 The winner is greeted with a festive winning alert.

 ## Dependencies